vinteumorg/Floresta/doc/rpc/template.md

 ## Arguments

 * `param1` - Description of the first parameter (type)

+Please, always skip a line to render properly on man-pages.

+[ # wrap with `[` and `]` to indicate an array of objects.

+ {

+   json_string: "str", (String, required) Description about the expected json object.

+   numeric_camp: n, (numeric, optional) Describes an optional camp of the expected json object.

+   boolean_camp: bool, (Boolean, Required) Describes an obligatory boolean.

+ }

+]

 * `param2`  - Description of optional parameter (default: value) (type)

 ## Returns